-- 3.10.3 The construction, operational and decommissioning effects as a result of the Proposed Development, whether individually or cumulatively, are not predicted to result in significant effects in an EIA context on tourism or recreational receptors.
-During construction and decommissioning, public access within the Development Site would be subject to short term temporary restrictions (e.g. for health and safety reasons), however once operational, the Development Site would offer improved access, through the construction of 28.7km of new access tracks. and four bridges. - 3.10.4 Compensatory payments will be made to crofters for loss of grazing land as a result of the Proposed Development. - 3.10.5 In addition to the economic benefits during the construction, operation and decommissioning phases, the proposed community benefit fund would result in significant local level benefit.
+The construction, operational and decommissioning effects as a result of the Proposed Development, whether individually or cumulatively, are not predicted to result in significant effects in an EIA context on tourism or recreational receptors.
+During construction and decommissioning, public access within the Development Site would be subject to short term temporary restrictions (e.g. for health and safety reasons), however once operational, the Development Site would offer improved access, through the construction of 28.7km of new access tracks.

+Compensatory payments will be made to crofters for loss of grazing land as a result of the Proposed Development.

+In addition to the economic benefits during the construction, operation and decommissioning phases, the proposed community benefit fund would result in significant local level benefit.
 The Proposed Development would make an annual payment of £5,000 (index-linked) per MW over the lifetime of the project.
-For a 196MW Proposed Development this would mean an annual payment of over £980,000 which would equate to over £24.5m during the 25 year operational period. - 3.10.6 There are no significant effects predicted in an EIA context for population, health or tourism and recreation from the construction, operation and decommissioning phases of the Proposed Development.
+For the 196MW Proposed Development this would mean an annual payment of over £980,000 which would equate to over £24.5m during the 25 year operational period.

+There are no significant effects predicted in an EIA context for population, health or tourism and recreation from the construction, operation and decommissioning phases of the Proposed Development.

-3.11 Shadow Flicker
+Shadow Flicker

-- 3.11.1 Under certain combinations of geographical position, time of day and time of year, the sun may pass behind the rotor of a wind turbine and cast a shadow over neighbouring properties.
+Under certain combinations of geographical position, time of day and time of year, the sun may pass behind the rotor of a wind turbine and cast a shadow over neighbouring properties.
 When the blades rotate, the shadow moves across the ground.
-Where the shadow is cast through a window or an open door, it may appear to flicker on and off, this is known as 'shadow flicker'. - 3.11.2 Experience has shown that shadow flicker has the potential to cause annoyance to occupants of affected properties under certain circumstances.
+Where the shadow is cast through a window or an open door, it may appear to flicker on and off, this is known as 'shadow flicker'.

+Experience has shown that shadow flicker has the potential to cause annoyance to occupants of affected properties under certain circumstances.
 A study has therefore been undertaken to identify whether shadow flicker is likely to occur at residential properties in the vicinity of the Proposed Development.
-At UK latitudes, shadow flicker effects are only likely to occur at properties within 10 rotor diameters of a turbine where they are located within 130 degrees either side of north of any turbine. - 3.11.3 As there are no occupied residential properties located within 1,550m (10 rotor diameters of up to 150, plus 50m mircositing) and 130 degrees either side of north of any turbine, shadow flicker was not predicted to occur at any of the nearby residential properties as a result of the Proposed Development.
+At UK latitudes, shadow flicker effects are only likely to occur at properties within 10 rotor diameters of a turbine where they are located within 130 degrees either side of north of any turbine.

+As there are no residential properties located within 1,550m (10 rotor diameters of up to 150, plus 50m mircositing) and 130 degrees either side of north of any turbine, shadow flicker was not predicted to occur at any of the nearby residential properties as a result of the Proposed Development.